jamierumbelow/porter/README.md

 # Porter

-Porter is a lightweight, framework-agnostic authorization solution for PHP applications, loosely based on [CanCan](https://github.com/ryanb/cancan).
+Porter is a lightweight, framework-agnostic authorisation solution for PHP applications, loosely based on [CanCan](https://github.com/ryanb/cancan).
 It requires PHP5.3, but other than that makes no assumptions about your framework or database structure.

 ## Quickstart (Laravel)